 Read Only Memory (ROM):

-ROM is a semiconductor memory which permits only read access.
+ROM is a semiconductor memory that permits only read access.
 The ROM functions as a memory array whose contents, once programmed, are permanently fixed and cannot be altered by the microprocessor to which the memory is interfaced.
 Other names for this type of memory are dead memory, fixed memory, permanent memory, and Read-Only Store (ROS).

 In ROM, the memory cell (storage unit) will have a MOS transistor either with an open gate or a closed gate.
 Transistors with closed gates represent 1’s and the ones with open gates represent 0’s.
 Since the configuration is fixed, they permanently store 1’s and 0’s.